 When considering a project that will include a change of goals in the culture of your program, it is helpful to use a visual organizer called a logic model.
 “A logic model is a systematic and visual way to present and share your understanding of the resources you have to operate your program, the activities you plan, and the changes or results you hope to achieve.”
 (W.K.
 Kellogg Foundation 2004).
 Use this logic model template for your program.

-: Articles & Blogs recommended by Federation’s Jewish Life and Learning educational department
+Recommended Reads: Articles & Blogs recommended by Federation’s Jewish Life and Learning educational department

 - Letters to the Next Generation

 Looking for some good quotes for a back-to-school newsletter or an inspirational speech to open the academic year?
-Read Rabbi Dr. Sir Jonathan Sachs musings on how Jewish education is our letter into the future.
+Read Rabbi Dr. Sir Jonathan Sacks’ musings on how Jewish education is our letter into the future.

 - Racial Diversity and the American Jewish Community

-Being pluralistic and accessible to your families must to go beyond simple acceptance and “cerebral” understanding.
+Being pluralistic and accessible to your families must go beyond simple acceptance and “cerebral” understanding.
 The new demographics of the Jewish family requires we use new inclusive language and graphics in all our materials and communications.
 The Journal of Jewish Communal Service gives a good background to the challenge and rewards of working with the new Jewish family.

 - The Unique Place of Congregational Education in the Lives of Children, Teens, and Families